MarkMcDaniels/FCC-Front-end-Libraries-Projects/README.md

     Wrote the drum kit twice.
 I bifurcated the flow by click, and key events.
 It wasn't updating the display way I had hoped.
 If you flipped back and forth from clicking to keying, it would not render properely.
 To avoid this I built all my listeners in the mounting phase.
 This solved that issue.
 Learned a lot.

     Built with React, and Sass.

+# Project 4 Javascript calculator

+    Built with React, Redux, Grid, and Flex.
+I had a difficult time getting the syntax for grid-template-areas to work in sass.
+I believe it is solved by single spaced strings without a return.
+Also, the naming conventions in areas cannot be set up in strange ways.
+They have to be blocks, not tetris pieces.
+    The names of the elements need to be fairly unique if you have to manage lots of cells that overlap in different areas.